Some of the Best Sharing Economy to Travel Cheap

 Hospitality networks – Couchsurfing

 Couchsurfing is the queen among all hospitality networks.
-It has been around for +13 years and is the biggest hospitality network on the web.
-While it started as a site for meeting people, it is mostly known as a free-stay platform.
+It has been around for over 13 years and is the largest hospitality network on the web.
+While it started as a site for meeting people, it is mainly known as a free-stay platform.
 However, it’s much more than that.
+With over 7 million users worldwide, it’s an excellent hub for regular meetups.
+While most members offer a couch (or a bed) for free, they are also willing to share their knowledge of the place from a local perspective.

 More hospitality networks are: